What is RTL-SDR?

 RTL-SDR is a very cheap software defined radio that uses a DVB-T TV tuner dongle based on the RTL2832U chipset.
 With the combined efforts of Antti Palosaari, Eric Fry and Osmocom it was found that the signal I/Q data could be accessed directly, which allowed the DVB-T TV tuner to be converted into a wideband software defined radio via a new software driver.

 Essentially, this means that a cheap $20 TV tuner USB dongle with the RTL2832U chip can be used as a computer based radio scanner.
-This sort of scanner capability would have cost hundreds or even thousands just a few years ago.
-The RTL-SDR is also often referred to as RTL2832U, DVB-T SDR, or the “$20 Software Defined Radio”.
+This sort of scanner capability would have cost hundreds or even thousands of dollars just a few years ago.
+The RTL-SDR is also often referred to as RTL2832U, DVB-T SDR, RTL dongle or the “$20 Software Defined Radio”.

-There are many other software defined radios similar to the RTL-SDR, but they all come at a much higher price.
-The FunCube PRO+ is a good receiver similar to the RTL-SDR, priced at around $190 USD.
-There is also the soon to be released HackRF (~$300USD) and BladeRF SDRs ($420 and $650), which can both transmit and receive.
+There are many other software defined radios better than the RTL-SDR, but they all come at a higher price.
+Currently we think that the Airspy ($199) and SDRPlay ($149) SDR’s are the best low cost RX only SDR’s.
+Then there are the HackRF ($300USD) and BladeRF SDRs ($420 and $650), which can both transmit and receive.

 What is Software Defined Radio?